Vhati/Slipstream-Mod-Manager/skel_common/readme_modders.txt

   the document WERE written in ANSI with characters beyond ASCII, they may get garbled.

   UTF-16 - Windows uses this sometimes.
-Always has a BOM.
+Ideally always has a BOM.
 It is not identical with any other encodings.
 The whole thing looks like a mess when decoded incorrectly.
 Apps have to deliberately support it - usually by including tests to determine when they're dealing with UTF-16 or something else.

 Advanced XML